Norbs89/camping-site-frontend/README.md

 This repository is for the frontend files. for backend files, [click here!](https://github.com/Norbs89/camping-site-backend)

+## Version 0.6.1

+- Login requests to database has been partially handled.
+- Incorrect login requests have been handled.
+- Authorisation and user permissions have been partially set up.

 ## Version 0.6.0

 - "Login" page has been created and styled.